rescala-lang/REScala/README.md

 $ firefox simpletodo.html # open simpletodo in browser
 ~~~

-Last tested using scala 2.11.8, using the libraries rescala, rescalatags and scalajs-dom.
+Last tested using sbt 0.13.15, scala 2.11.8.
+Uses the libarires rescala,
+rescalatags and scalajs-dom, see build.sbt for required versions.

 (See other branch 'chat' for another app using rescala-multitiere/retier.)